These are true stories the Project workers have collected from the teachers and students using the project material.

 “Spanish can wait, Jesus can’t”

-Today a teacher from Nicaragua sent us this message: “my students say that I need to increase the Vital Values with Jesus class by 2 hours.
+Today a teacher from Nicaragua sent us this message: “my students say that I need to increase the Jesus class by 2 hours.
 They say “Spanish can wait, Jesus can’t”.
 Theres a good reason that Jesus said the kingdom of heaven belongs to children and those who become like children.

 Open Doors in Honduras